ICANN Fellowship: Process and Terms

 Required Post Meeting Reporting

-Each Fellow is required to submit a summary report to ICANN within one month following the end of the Fellowship.
-The report shall outline the Fellow's experiences in the Fellowship Program as well as his or her thoughts on future contributions to the ICANN community and processes.
+Each fellow is required to complete a post-meeting survey within two weeks of the end of the ICANN Meeting.
+The survey will gather details about the fellow's experiences in the Fellowship Program as well as his or her thoughts on future contributions to the ICANN community and processes.

 Failure to Comply with Terms